Most Used Tags

 Proactively orchestrate running AI agents — scan statuses, assess progress, send next instructions, and coordinate multi-agent workflows.
 Use when users ask to manage agents, orchestrate work across agents, or check on agent progress.

-Scaffold feature documentation from requirements through planning.
+Scaffold feature documentation from requirements to implementation readiness.